-Parenting can be challenging in the best of times – it should not be made harder by your divorce or separation.
-My goal is to resolve parenting disputes out of court as the litigation process can be distressing to children and their families.
-By resolving your parenting disputes in a low-conflict manner, you will ensure your child’s best interests are protected.
+Parenting can be challenging in the best of times – it should not be made more difficult by your separation or divorce.
+My goal is to resolve parenting disputes out of court, as the litigation process is often harmful to children and families.
+By resolving your parenting disputes in a low-conflict manner, I help you ensure that your children’s best interests are protected.

-I will provide you with the information you need so that you will be well informed about your rights and obligations with respect to your child or children.
-I recognize that parenting issues are sensitive and complex, so I encourage the involvement of Parenting Coaches in the dispute resolution process.
-These coaches are Registered Clinical Counsellors who help lawyers diffuse high-conflict parenting situations and devise comprehensive co-parenting agreements.
+I recognize that parenting issues are sensitive and complex, and thus encourage the involvement of Parenting Coaches (also known as Divorce Coaches).
+These coaches are Registered Clinical Counsellors who help lawyers diffuse high-conflict parenting disputes and devise comprehensive co-parenting agreements.

 Facts about parenting arrangements, guardianship, custody & access